coldfix/website/2017/01/29/vpn-box.rst

 This allows the user *alice* to start applications with group *vpn* without having to enter her password.

+**WARNING:** This method can leak traffic if for some reason the routing table/iptable rules are ineffective, e.g.:

+- some unforseen edge-case is not covered
+- one or more of the rules is deleted (playing with your firewall?)
+- other rules interfere
+- before the rules are created

+To emphasize: Before the rules are in effect there is no protection at all.
+The implementation given here sets up the rules after starting the VPN rather than at system boot, which means that programs will happily communicate over the default interface until the VPN is first started.

 Virtual ethernet tunnel to network namespace